 I could potentially add this card via a product change in late 2020 if I downgrade my Citi Premier card.
 I might do that to save the annual fee because there’s a lot of overlap between the Premier and the Propel cards.
 And phrasing the switch as a product change would avoid any negative impacts on my credit score.

-I might also sign up for the Capital One® Venture® Rewards Credit Card.
-That gives 2X miles on every dollar spent, plus a 50,000-mile sign-up bonus after spending $3,000 within three months of approval.
-The main catches are the annual fee ($95, although it’s waived the first year) and the fact that the miles are most valuable when redeemed for travel.
+I might also sign up for the Capital One Venture Rewards Credit Card.
+That gives 2X miles on every dollar spent, plus a 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The main catches are the annual fee ($95) and the fact that the miles are most valuable when redeemed for travel.
 I’d get a better return on travel spending via the Premier and Propel cards.

 I’m not ready to pull the trigger, but I’m leaning toward the Venture card over the Double Cash because of the sign-up bonus and the potential for near-term gains.

 Ted Rossman is the industry analyst and columnist at Bankrate.com and CreditCards.com.
 He has been interviewed by hundreds of media outlets, including the Wall Street Journal, Forbes, NBC Nightly News, CBS News, CNBC and Fox Business.
 Ted also writes the Wealth and Wants column for CreditCards.com, which focuses on cash back cards.
 He previously spent seven years as a member of the award-winning communications department at CreditCards.com and its sister sites, The Points Guy and Bankrate.com.